brandonroberts/angular/aio/content/getting-started/getting-started-data.md

 #### Add properties to product

-Update the `Product` interface in the `product.ts` file with more properties about a given product, such as its id, price, and categories.
+Update the `Product` interface in the `product.ts` file with more properties about a given product, such as its price, and categories.

 <code-example header="src/app/products/product.ts (Product interface)" path="getting-started/src/app/products/product.ts" linenums="false">
 </code-example>